BrianLalli/Logo-Guessing-Game/README.md

 Click [here]().

 ## Description
 User friendly logo guessing game.
+How well do you know your logos?

 ## Table of Contents
 - [How it Works](#how-it-works)